Publication history of Dick Grayson: Infinite Crisis and 52

 Due to a crisis of conscience, Dick adopts the new villainous persona of Renegade to infiltrate the Secret Society of Super Villains.
 This ruse includes Nightwing aligning himself with his long-time enemy Deathstroke to track the manufacturing and distribution of Bane's Venom serum and to keep tabs on the Society's activities in Gotham and Blüdhaven.
 He also begins training (and subtly converting) Deathstroke's daughter Ravager.

-Deathstroke takes revenge on Nightwing when Blüdhaven is destroyed by the Society and Chemo, killing 100,000 people.
+Deathstroke takes revenge on Nightwing when the Society drops Chemo on Blüdhaven, killing 100,000 people.
 Dick tries to rescue survivors, but is overcome by radiation poisoning, only to be rescued himself by Batman.
 Nightwing confides that he let Blockbuster die and asks Batman to forgive him.
 Batman tells him that his forgiveness does not matter; Dick has to move beyond the Blockbuster's death.
 Inspired by his mentor, he proposes to Barbara Gordon, who tearfully accepts his proposal with a kiss.

 Batman then entrusts Nightwing to alert other heroes about the danger that the Crisis poses.
 Dick flies to Titans Tower, but due to the chaos resulting from the Blüdhaven disaster, the OMAC onslaught, and other Crisis-related events, the only hero who answers his call is Conner Kent.
 They are soon after joined by Wonder Girl.
 Together, they locate and attack Alexander Luthor Jr.'s tower, the center of the Crisis, only to be repelled by Superboy-Prime.
 Prime is ready to kill Nightwing when Conner intervenes, sacrificing himself to destroy the tower, ending the destruction of the universe.